saurabh2mishra/airflow-notes/README.md

 ## **Templating fields and scripts**

-Templates cannot be applied to all arguments of an operator.
-Two attributes in the BaseOperator define limitations on templating.
+Two attributes in the BaseOperator define what can we put in for templating.

 `template_fields`: Holds the list of variables which are templateable